Merpati Nusantara Airlines Flight 9760D: Aircraft

 The aircraft involved in the accident was a de Havilland Canada DHC-6 registered as PK-NVC with serial number 626.
 The aircraft was manufactured in 1979 and was acquired in 2007.
 It has over 30,000 flying hours and was equipped with a turbo propeller from Pratt & Whitney Canada.

 Passengers and crew

-Fifteen people were aboard the doomed flight, including three crew and twelve passengers.
+Fifteen people were aboard the flight, including three crew and twelve passengers.
 All of them were Indonesian.
 The passengers consisted of ten adults and two infants, while the crews consisted of two pilots and one flight engineer.
-The Captain, Qodryanova, had logged 8,387 hours of flying experience.
-The First Officer had logged in 1,207 hours of flying experience.
+The Captain had logged 8,387 hours of flying experience.
+The First Officer had logged 1,207 hours of flying experience.

 Investigation

 The Indonesian National Transportation Safety Committee (NTSC) opened an investigation into the accident.
 The cause was found to be controlled flight into terrain.
 In the report, Merpati Nusantara Airlines were stated not to have fully co-operated with the NTSC as they had not provided the investigators full details of the crew's line checks and training undertaken.